 CARITAS Furniture Bank

 CARITAS Furniture Bank is a regional warehouse for donated furniture and household items, to assist those moving from transitional housing into a permanent home.
 Volunteer to be a personal shopper, donation sorter or furniture fixer.
-Pots, pans, dishes, tableware, lamps and other household necessities are always needed for the 25 individuals and families that receive assistance each week.
+Pots, pans, dishes, tableware, lamps and other household essentials are always needed for the 25 individuals and families that receive assistance each week.
 Do you have furniture to donate?
 Visit caritasva.org for more information.

 CARITAS Meals Program